 Juana is a well-known advocate in the Hispanic business community.
 In an effort to harness the economic power of the state’s Latino and Hispanic-owned businesses, she co-founded and chairs the Rhode Island Hispanic American Chamber of Commerce.
 An affiliate of the Greater Providence Chamber of Commerce, she’s active on the chamber’s board as well.

 As the chair of the Rhode Island Hispanic Chamber, Juana has established a network for minority women entrepreneurs to meet and share ideas, and life experiences, while tapping the resources of the chamber and its partners.

 In addition to her professional affiliations and Rhode Island chamber of commerce involvement, Juana devotes her time to a number of other boards and committees, including: Association of Latino Professionals in Finance and Accounting, Blue Cross and Blue Shield of Rhode Island, Butler Hospital Board of Governors, Lt.
 Governor’s Small Business Advisory Council, Providence Economic Development Partnership, New England Association of Schools and Colleges, Phoenix House of New England, Rhode Island Commodores, Rhode Island School of Design Museum, Rhode Island Hospital Board of Governors, The Providence Foundation, and the U.S. Hispanic Chamber of Commerce.

-For his demonstrated success and potential for continued growth, the U.S. Small Business Administration is pleased to honor Jay Gotra as the 2011 Rhode Island and New England SBA Young Entrepreneur of the Year.
+For her commitment to establishing business and educational resources for women entrepreneurs, the U.S. Small Business Administration is pleased to honor Juana Horton as the 2011 Rhode Island and New England Women in Business Champion of the Year.